An Innovative Data-Driven and Adaptive Reinforcement Learning Approach for Context-Aware Prescriptive Process Monitoring

+In this experiment, we conducted a comparative evaluation against an LSTM-based and Offline RL baseline, focusing on two key aspects: state-dependent reward shaping and process data augmentation.
+The first objective was to assess how a reinforcement learning (RL) agent—trained with a reward function sensitive to the position and impact of each action—performs in comparison to LSTM when predicting sequences leading to continuous outcomes.
+The second objective involved evaluating the effectiveness of Fine-Tuned Offline Reinforcement Learning Augmented Process Sequence Optimization (FORLAPS) against standard offline RL, to demonstrate how augmenting the dataset can enhance the agent's experience and improve generalization, especially in cases with limited trace availability.
 One of the critical challenges in evaluation arises from the absence of real-life event logs that encompass all possible scenarios, making it difficult to comprehensively assess model performance.
 To address this, we designed an experiment where the dataset was split into training and testing sets (80-20\%), and different methods were compared based on the similarity between the recommended path and the actual path for desired and undesired outcomes.
 The evaluation was performed using the average Damerau-Levenshtein distance, a metric that quantifies the minimum number of operations (insertions, deletions, or substitutions) required to transform one process trace into another.
 A lower Damerau-Levenshtein distance indicates a higher similarity between the traces.

-In \Cref{distance_eval}, we present the average of the distances between the recommended paths and the ground truth for both positive and negative outcomes.
-Closer alignment with the desired path signifies greater accuracy in replicating optimal process traces, even for instances not included in the training set.
-Conversely, a larger deviation from traces leading to negative outcomes reflects the model’s ability to identify and avoid suboptimal paths, which is a crucial aspect of evaluating the overall effectiveness of the proposed methods.
-However, dissimilarity alone does not confirm whether the recommended path represents the most efficient process.
-Instead, it indicates whether the process avoids repeating the same wrong patterns.
+In \Cref{distance_eval}, we compare the suggested routes with the ground truth for both positive and negative results, reporting the average distances and the related 95\% confidence intervals.
+Greater accuracy in reproducing ideal process traces, even for cases not in the training set, is shown by closer alignment with the desired route.
+A greater departure from traces that result in unfavourable outcomes, on the other hand, indicates the model's capacity to recognise and steer clear of less-than-ideal routes, which is an essential component of assessing the overall efficacy of the suggested techniques.
+Dissimilarity by itself, however, does not prove that the suggested course is the most effective one.
+Rather, it shows if the procedure prevents the same incorrect patterns from happening again.